 Have a nosy around our website to discover what we have on offer for students and alumni.
-We offer one-to-one business support clinics, international entrepreneurship bootcamps and retreats, tailored programmes for female founders, neurodiversity and disability founders and food and beverage, startup competitions and business fundamentals workshop series.
-Not to mention our flagship accelerator programme for early-stage businesses and so much more!
+We offer a range of programmes ranging from one-to-one business support clinics, international and national entrepreneurship bootcamps and retreats, specialist programmes for our clusters and verticals, Startup Competitions and year-round business fundamentals workshop series.
+Not to mention our flagship Accelerator Programme for early-stage businesses, and so much more!